tom-hoffman/norddrumcurator/README.md

 My intention is to be able to rearrange the programs in memory on the left pane and then upload the changes to the ND1 in as automatic a process as possible.

 This will all be managed via SYSEX messages to and from the ND1.
-Unfortunately the actual binary format used by the ND1 does some kind of tricky checksumming that hasn't been reverse engineered completely, so this all isn't as clever or powerful as it could be.
+Unfortunately the actual binary format used by the ND1 does some kind of tricky checksumming that hasn't been reverse engineered completely.
+Without that, we can't actually edit the programs themselves outside the ND1.

 Current Status
 --------------

 As of 8/3/2020, I'm calling this Milestone 1, although I'm not doing a package, branch, release or whatever.
+I'll try to make sure a checkout on the master branch always runs.

 What works: